azcpavel/exceptio_sslwsms/readme.txt

 To send sms with SSL Wireless for prestashop ^1.7

 Step 1
-Download zip file and extruct in to the modules dir.
+Download zip file and extract in to the modules dir.

 Step 2
 Add credentials in exceptio_sslwsms.php